dogmatiq/ferrite/internal/mode/usage/markdown/testdata/complete/see-also.md

 ```

 Alternatively, the environment variables can be defined within a [config map][kubernetes config map]
-then referenced a deployment manifest using `configMapRef`.
+then referenced from a deployment manifest using `configMapRef`.

 ```yaml
 apiVersion: v1